cheap-glitch/fretboarder/README.md

   * 🎯 highlighting of specific notes and intervals
   * 🤘 support for both left and right-handed fretting
   * 🌒 dark mode
-  * 🖼️ export in PNG, JPG, SVG and PDF formats
+  * 🖼️ export to the PNG, JPG, SVG and PDF formats

 <p>&nbsp;</p>